turingschool/lesson_plans/ruby_02-web_applications_with_ruby/relationship_practice_exercises.md

   * You should see 10 errors.
   * Follow the errors one by one - maybe skip all but one test at a time to keep things in perspective.
   * Once you have implemented migrations and relationships so that you satisfy each error you can move onto the next part.
+  * Make sure you commit your changes so you can save them locally on this branch

 ##### Part2 - Album, Artist, Employee, Customer, Invoice